alvin677/QTML/README.md

 # to be added
-slide animations?, fixed position uis, gradient on buttons?, custom scrollbar simplified class for elements (no shadowing, no animations), info boxes that appear when hovering over something,
+slide animations?, fixed position uis, gradient on buttons?, custom scrollbar info boxes that appear when hovering over something,